PF-Production/pi-project/README.md

 This interactive wizard lets you:

 - Select which audio device to use for each output
-- Set volume levels for centre channel (left/right)
+- Set volume levels for centre sound file `(left - i.e. centre) / right - i.e. sub)`
-- Set volume levels for stereo channel (left/right)
+- Set volume levels for stereo sound file `(left/right)`
+- Define daily start/stop times for playback using the Pi's internal clock
 - Save configuration to `.env.local`

 ### 4. Start Playing